Countess Marie Larisch von Moennich: Early adulthood

+Moreover, she had used the situation to extort money from Rudolf through Mary.
+After the incident, she became distanced from Empress Elisabeth and the nobility, and moved to Bavaria.

 Writer

 From 1898, Marie began to write about her experiences with the Empress and other Imperial and Royal relatives.
 The Imperial house paid her "hush money" not to publish her memoirs.
-In 1913, she published her memoirs, My Past, despite her contract with the Imperial house.
+However, in 1913, she published her memoirs, My Past, despite her contract with the Imperial house.
 She later published a series of other ghost-written works.

 World War I and its aftermath

 During World War I she worked at the front as a nurse.
 In 1921, she portrayed herself in a silent film, Kaiserin Elisabeth von Österreich, about Empress Elisabeth that she co-authored.